gordonmurray/ansible_1password_role/README.md

 An Ansible role to create a Vault on 1Password, store a secure note there and share it with another user in the account.

+You'll need an account with 1password at https://1password.com/

 To configure the playbook:

 * clone the repository locally